jimmynicol/image-resizer/README.md

 ## S3 source

 By default `image-resizer` will use s3 as the image source.
-To access an s3 object the full path of the image within the bucket is used, minus the bucket name eg:
+To access an s3 object the full path of the image within the bucket is used, minus the bucket name\* eg:

     https://s3.amazonaws.com/sample.bucket/test/image.png

 translates to:

     http://my.cdn.com/test/image.png

+\* If multiple buckets are defined in the environment variables, the bucket name must be added.
+In this case, if the bucket name is not specified, the first bucket will be chosen.

 ## External Sources